Nostalgia: What to do with our feelings about sweetness past?

 Michael Chabon writes, “The nostalgia that I write about, that I study, that I feel, is the ache that arises from the consciousness of lost connection.”

 I wonder if that consciousness might be itself an act of the spirit, and might lead us toward our Source, rather than away.
-Certainly, we cannot allow ourselves to live in the past (Owen Wilson’s character chooses to come back to 2010), nor to be overcome by grief or homesickness, any more than it would serve us to live solely for some projected future.
+Certainly, we cannot allow ourselves to live in the past (Owen Wilson’s character chooses to come back to his present, 2010), nor to be overcome by grief or homesickness, any more than it would serve us to live solely for some projected future.
 But the conclusion I am coming to lately is that our feelings—including our feelings about the past (and the future)—show us what is important to us.
 And once we sort out what is important to us, what our deepest values are, we can move forward, to build a life that expresses and preserves those values.
 Perhaps this holiday season we can learn something from our nostalgia…